zioan/local-listing-backend/README.md

 The development of the Local Listing Backend API was made possible thanks to various tools, and resources.
 Below is a list of credits for code, media, and tools that were instrumental in building this project.

-A special thank to my mentor Spence, who provided valuable guidance and feedback throughout the development process.
+A special thank to my mentor Spencer Barriball, who provided valuable guidance and feedback throughout the development process.

 ### Code and Inspiration